zulfadz/the-plain/_posts/2022-07-09-uncountable-collection-open-intervals.md

 ---
 layout: post
-title: "An uncountable collection of disjoint open intervals does not exist"
+title: "There is no uncountable collection of disjoint open intervals"
 comments: true
 description: "math"
 keywords: "analysis"